HIT-ImmunologyLab/scRNA-seq-TCR-BCR-analysis/public_dataset/cell marker/description.md

 Tissue: Peripheral blood
 Cell Type: cell subtypes
 Cancer: sample source, cancer or normal
-Cell Marker: marker of the cell type
+Cell Marker: markers of the cell type
 Source: the data come from single cell sequencing, experiment, review or company
-gene symbol: the corresponding gene symbolm of the cell marker
+gene symbol: the corresponding gene symbol of the cell marker
-title: referance paper title
+title: reference paper title
-PMID: reference paper pmid
+PMID: reference paper PMID
-journal: the journal of the reference paper published on
+journal: the journal of the reference paper published
 reference paper type: the reference paper come from single cell sequencing, experiment, review or company

 Reference: